acisops/dea_check/index_template_val_only.rst

 MSID quantiles
 ---------------

+Note: DPA quantiles are calculated using only points where 1DPAMZT > 20 degC.

 .. csv-table::
    :header: "MSID", "1%", "5%", "16%", "50%", "84%", "95%", "99%"
    :widths: 15, 10, 10, 10, 10, 10, 10, 10